 Vismodegib is a kinase inhibitor active used in the therapy of unresectable or metastatic basal cell carcinoma.
 Vismodegib therapy is associated with a low rate or transient elevations in serum aminotransferase during therapy and has been linked to rare cases of clinically apparent acute liver injury.

 Most clinical trials of vismodegib included few patients and rates of liver tests abnormalities were usually not reported.
 The product label for vismodegib includes no mention serum enzyme elevations or hepatotoxicity.
 However, a subsequent review of all published studies of vismodegib mentions that liver enzyme elevations occurred in 1.4% of a total of 363 patients treated.
-Since its approval and more general use, there has been a single published report of liver injury attributed to vismodegib.
-An elderly man presented with fatigue, nausea and jaundice 41 days after starting vismodegib with a cholestatic pattern of serum enzyme elevations and rapid improvement on stopping (Case 1).
-Thus, clinically apparent liver injury from vismodegib occurs, but is probably quite rare.
+Since its approval and more general use, reports of clinically apparent liver injury linked to vismodegib have appeared.
+In one report, an elderly man presented with fatigue, nausea and jaundice 41 days after starting vismodegib with a cholestatic pattern of serum enzyme elevations and rapid improvement on stopping (Case 1).
+In addition, review of 7 years of spontaneous adverse event reporting to the FDA revealed 94 reports of hepatotoxicity during vismodegib therapy, including 20 that were considered serious and 4 that resulted in hepatic failure.
+Thus, clinically apparent liver injury from vismodegib occurs, but is somewhat rare.

 Mechanism of Injury